mi-nombre-es-reznov/Work-Time-Calculator/README.md

     This program will now have the capability to enter times and define them as am/pm times.
 The system will auto correct the numbers to give accurate numbers.

+    Update (26 March 19): The program now will display a.m./p.m. next the starting/ending time as well as for every breaks starting/ending time.
+All of the times have been converted from their 24-hr equivalent back to their 12-hr equivalent with their a.m./p.m. value for displaying.
 </p>